 If you do end up getting off at one of the bus stations, you’ll need to take a taxi to the Jishou Railway Station, and from there catch a minibus to Dehang.
 Or, you might just want to take the taxi all the way to Dehang itself.

 And getting back?
 Supposedly, there are occasionally minibuses bound for Jishou which are supposed to stop at Dehang.
 But as mentioned, I certainly didn’t see any and I was waiting/walking for quite some time.
 I suggest you confirm with someone from your hotel before embarking on the trip.
 Or, if you’re with a group, you might want to consider hiring a private driver for the entire day.

-Having read about the complicated transport is one reason I let myself get talked into joining the group tour.
-But I would still recommend getting to Jishou and trying your luck from there.
+Having read about the complicated transport is one reason that I let myself get talked into joining the group tour.
+But I would still recommend getting to Jishou first and trying your luck from there.

 Many people who visit Dehang spend a night.
 And after having visited the village, I can easily see why.
 While the trail described above can be done in a couple of hours round-trip, there are still a number of others around the area.

 Dehang Miao Village has a few foreigner-friendly inns as well as some homestay opportunities.
 Should I get the chance to visit in the future, I’d definitely consider staying a night or two and explore as much as possible.Also nearby is the Aizahi Bridge, the world’s highest tunnel suspension bridge.

 Fenghuang can be reached by bus from most other major cities in Hunan Province.
 In addition to Changsha and Zhangjiajie City, you can even ride there directly from Wulingyuan (right by Zhangjiajie National Forest Park).
 From Wulingyuan, though, there are just a couple of buses leaving each day.